DSidener/GPA-Calculator/readme.md

 Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
+This project is distributed through GitHub using HTTPS.

 Developer's Certificate of Origin 1.1